weizhenye/Danmaku/README.md

   // Array of comment, you can find its format in `danmaku.emit` API.
   comments: [],

-  // You can use DOM engine or canvas engine to render comments.
+  // You can use 'DOM' engine or 'canvas' engine to render comments.
   // Canvas engine may more efficient than DOM however it costs more memory.
   // 'DOM' by default, available in all mode.
-  engine: 'DOM',
+  engine: 'canvas',

-  // You can set speed later by using `danmaku.speed` API.
+  // You can also set speed by using `danmaku.speed` API.
   speed: 144
 });
 ```